Project60/org.project60.banking/doc/civibanking-getting-started.md

 Configuration examples are included in the /configuration_database directory on the github repo and provide many clues.

+A configuration UI along with an extensive documenation of the paramters of the standard matchers is planned and subject to funding.

 Import Plugins
 --------------

 The import plugins are:
-   * Dummy Data Importer Plugin
    * Configurable CSV Importer
    * Configurable XML Importer
+   * Dummy Data Importer Plugin (testing purposes only, not maintained any more)

 For the common case of CSV, the config specifies the things you would expect: the delimiter, the character set encoding and whether the first line is a header line.
 The main section of the config are the "rules" that specify how the fields are parsed.